MaxHuw/chatty-app/README.md

 ## Getting Started

 * Install all dependencies (using 'npm install' command).
-* Run the WbSocket server from inside the chatty-server folder by running "npm start".
+* Run the WebSocket server from inside the chatty-server folder by running "npm start".
 * Run the local server from inside the chatty-app folder by running "npm start".